jlevy/lft/lft.md

 who are not engineers or builders of software?

 I think it does.
-The most difficult problems we face, where our collective intelligence
+The most difficult problems we face, where our collective intelligence is most needed, are increasingly similar to the challenges of software engineering.

 A decade ago, the practice of writing software was so different from writing emails or having meetings that it seemed like they were entirely different disciplines.